Mexican Red Rice (Arroz Rojo) and Pot Beans (Frijoles Mexicanos)

 (adapted from Rick Bayless)

-1 pound dry pinto beans, sort through for rocks, rinse
+1 pound dry pinto beans, sort through for rocks, rinse2 Tbsp bacon drippings

 1 medium white onion, chopped